-- 3. Copyright subsists in virtually all written works provided they are original in the sense that they comprise their authors' "own intellectual creation".
-The latter phrase derives from European case law,2 currently retained EU law notwithstanding Brexit.
-Copyright generally lasts from the moment the work is recorded until 70 years after the end of the calendar year in which the author died.3 Works in which Crown copyright subsists have a different term of protection.
-In general, Crown copyright lasts for 125 years from the end of the calendar year in which the work was made (or, if the work was published commercially within 75 years from the end of the calendar year in which it was first so published).4 Much Crown copyright material may be copied for commercial purposes without payment in accordance with the terms of a general licence called the Open Government Licence.
-The remainder of this Guidance does not cover Crown copyright material and reference should be made to the National Archives website.5 - 4.
-The copyright in a work may be infringed in a number of ways, including by copying (i) the whole of the work or (ii) any part of the work if that part contains "an element of the work which, as such, expresses the author's own intellectual creation".6 For these purposes, "copying" means reproducing in any material form, whether in hard copy or electronically.7
+4. Copyright generally lasts from the moment the work is recorded until 70 years after the end of the calendar year in which the author died.6 Works in which Crown copyright subsists have a different term of protection.
+In general, Crown copyright lasts for 125 years from the end of the calendar year in which the work was made (or, if the work was published commercially within 75 years from the end of the calendar year in which it was made, 50 years from the end of the calendar year in which it was first so published).7 Much Crown copyright material may be copied for commercial purposes without payment in accordance with the terms of a general licence called the Open Government Licence.
+The remainder of this Guidance does not cover Crown copyright material and reference should be made to the National Archives website.8

+5. The copyright in a work may be infringed in a number of ways, including by copying (i) the whole of the work or (ii) any substantial part of it.
+A part will be a substantial part if that part contains "an element of the work which, as such,